ShannaSeigel/digital-brain/zk-public/shanna-as-note-maker.md

 <small>← <a href="javascript:history.back()">Back</a></small>

+---
+title: What Do *I* Want to Make Notes
+Author: Shanna

+---

 # Why Do I Want to Make Notes?

 ### What am I trying to accomplish with a digital note library?